 The site is identified as being flood affected (Flood Risk Precinct Classification under Review).
+In relation to stormwater the design is able to maintain existing hydrological conditions to pre-development levels with no increase in either peak flow rates or runoff volumes.
 Council's Stormwater Officer has reviewed the proposal in this regard and has not raised any concerns.